interlay/interlay.github.io/docs/vault/overview.md

 ### Why would I want to become a Vault?

-?> _TODO_ Flesh this out.

-1. **Yield farming:** Vaults earn fees for providing their services.
-They will get approximately X% APY.
+1. **Yield farming:** Vaults earn fees in PolkaBTC and receive a subsidy in DOT.
+As such, Vaults earn yield on their DOT collateral and have **exposure to both DOT and (Polka)BTC**.
 2. **Self-custody:** Vaults hold BTC of users in custody.
-If you do not want to give up custody of your BTC, you can be your own vault.
+If you are a large liquidity provider, you can be your own vault and retain custody over your BTC holdings until you sell PolkaBTC.

 ### What do I need to become a Vault?